-STANDARDS HOW YOU WILL BE MEASURED LT.4 Key Livestock transported off the farm must be fit for the intended journey REVISED LT.4.a Livestock are able to bear weight on all four legs and walk onto the vehicle unaided LT.4.b The following livestock are not transported; sick or injured livestock where moving them would cause additional suffering. shorn sheep (with less than 7mm of staple growth) during extremely cold weather heavily pregnant females (where more than 90% of the gestation period has passed) unless being transported for veterinary treatment females who have given birth during the last 7 days - newborns with unhealed navels GUIDANCE It is permitted for a farmer or a haulier if appointed to transport heavily pregnant females (past 90% gestation) short distances under 50km e.g. between or within farm premises if the journey is for the purposes of improving conditions of birth. ■ LT.4.c Restrictions on youngstock are adhered to as outlined below; Calves less than 10 days Not transported more than 100 km unless accompanied by their dam Calves 11-14 days Not transported more than 8 hours unless accompanied by their dam Lambs of less than 7 days Not transported more than 100 km unless accompanied by their dam GUIDANCE Animals that are slightly ill or injured may onlow keepership, only if it does not cause any unn AIM: Well managed transportation y be transported under very limited circumstances including transport within ecessary suffering.
-LT.5 Livestock transported by a trained and ■ LT.5.a Drivers have an understanding of handling and driving
+STANDARDS HOW YOU WILL BE M EASURED LT.4 Key Livestock transported off the farm must be fit for the intended journey REVISED ■ LT.4.a Livestock are able to vehicle unaided bear weight on all four legs and walk onto the sick or injured lives shorn sheep (with weather heavily pregnant f has passed) unles ck are not transported; stock where moving them would cause additional sufferir less than 7mm of staple growth) during extremely cold females (where more than 90% of the gestation period as being transported for veterinary treatment as given birth during the last 7 days females (past 90% gest farm premises if the jou ner or a haulier if appointed to transport heavily pregnan ration) short distances under 50km e.g. between or with rney is for the purposes of improving conditions of birth.
+Restrictions on young gstock are adhered to as outlined below; Calves less than 10 days Not transported more than 100 km unless accompanied by their dar Calves 11-14 days Not transported more than 8 hours unless accompanied by their dan Lambs of less than 7 days Not transported more than 100 km unless accompanied by their dan GUIDANCE Animals that are slightly ill or injured may only be seepership, only if it does not cause any unnece AIM: Well managed transportation mited circumstances including transport within

-AIM: Well managed transportation LT.5 Livestock transported by a trained and competent person LT.5.a Drivers have an understanding of handling and driving livestock to avoid injury, minimise stress and express normal behaviours R Species Specific Certificate of LT.5.b Drivers hold the relevant species specific Certificate of Competence for the journeys they undertake: for journeys over 65km and less than 8 hours-Species Specific Certificate of Competence for Short Journeys for journeys over 8 hours Species Specific Certificate of Competence for Long Journeys Competence LT.6 Emergency plans and facilities must be in place LT.6.a Driver equipped with a mobile phone and emergency contact numbers R Contingency ■ LT.6.b In the case of long journeys (over 8 hours) a written contingency plan is available plan LT.7 A valid transporter authorisation for the journeys undertaken must be held LT.7.a Transporter authorisation held: a short journey (Type 1) authorisation for journeys over 65km and up to 8 hours a long journey (Type 2) authorisation for journeys over 8 hours ■ Transporter authorisation
+LT.5 Livestock transported by a trained and competent person LT.5.a Drivers have an understanding of handling and driving livestock to avoid injury, minimise stress and express normal behaviours R Species Specific Certificate of LT.5.b Drivers hold the relevant species specific Certificate of Competence for the journeys they undertake: for journeys over 65km and less than 8 hours-Species Specific Certificate of Competence for Short Journeys Competence for journeys over 8 hours Species Specific Certificate of Competence for Long Journeys LT.6 Emergency plans and facilities must be in place ■ LT.6.a Driver equipped with a mobile phone and emergency contact numbers R Contingency ■ LT.6.b In the case of long journeys (over 8 hours) a written contingency plan is available plan LT.7 A valid transporter authorisation for the journeys undertaken must be held LT.7.a Transporter authorisation held: a short journey (Type 1) authorisation for journeys over 65km and up to 8 hours a long journey (Type 2) authorisation for journeys over 8 hours ■ Transporter authorisation